March vacancy highlights (roofed accommodation)

 A nature-lover’s New Year’s resolutions

-Alistair at PineryAs we begin a brand new year, many of us make personal resolutions to try to better ourselves, or to help our families and communities.
+Alistair at PineryAs we begin a brand new year, many of us make personal resolutions to try to better ourselves or to help our families and communities.

 As I work and play in Ontario Parks’ many incredible landscapes, most of my efforts will take effect there, but I am not planning on limiting my efforts… I’ll include any green spaces I can find!

-I’m just one person, so I would encourage you to help.
 You may want to create a different list for yourself, but our parks can certainly use the help, so please consider giving back to our protected areas.

 Continue reading A nature-lover’s New Year’s resolutions